commercionetwork/commercionetwork/docs/nodes/statesync-node-installation.md

 ## 6. Start service and sync the node

 Now you can start your full node.
-Enable the newly created server and try to start it using:
+Enable the newly created service and try to start it using:
 ```bash
 systemctl enable commercionetworkd
 systemctl start commercionetworkd
 ```

-Control if the sync was started.
+Check if the sync has been started.
 Use `Ctrl + C` to interrupt the `journalctl` command:
 ```bash
 journalctl -u commercionetworkd -f
 ```